circus-real/solid-todo/README.md

 # `solid-todo`

-this is just a small side project (i was bored)
+This is a small side project.

 ## tech stack

-Firebase
+- Firebase
-SolidJS
+- SolidJS
-TailwindCSS
+- TailwindCSS

 ## Contributors